CrissCCL/DIY_UAV/README.md

 </p>

 ## 🖼️ 3D PCB Render
-Below is the design of the next PCB update, which has added terminal blocks for the battery and motor power connections, making maintenance easier.
+The following renders show the **next hardware update**, where the control PCB and the power stage have been fully modularized into separate boards.
 <table>
   <tr>
     <td align="center">